 Register to vote

-Show lenders that you're a responsible borrower by always paying your bills on time.
-Lenders want to know they can rely on you to make regular payments.
-A missed payment is likely to negatively affect your credit score so be sure to keep on top of your payments.
 Your payment history in the last 12 months will be most important to lenders.
-If you've missed payments in the past, but have since become more reliable, your credit score might not be affected as much as you might think.
+If you've missed payments in the past, but have since become more reliable, your credit score might not be affected as much as you think.

 Avoid multiple applications

-Too many applications could indicate that you're struggling for money.
+Too many applications could indicate to lenders you're struggling for money.
 If you just want to compare rates, ask your lender to do a 'quotation search' instead of a 'credit application search'.
 This means it won’t show up on your credit profile.